sudosurmrf/idxHashMap/README.md

 # IdxHashMap

-A JavaScript data structure providing **O(1)** insertion, deletion, numeric indexing, and key-based lookup at the cost of space complexity.
+A JavaScript data structure providing **O(1)** insertion, deletion, numeric indexing, and key-based lookup at the cost of space. utilizes the pop and swap method for deletion, be careful if strict indexed order matters

 ## Installation